MicrosoftDocs/connected-spaces/articles/transparency-note.md

 - Zone and line placement designate a specific region of interest for generating insights.
 The region should be optimized to cover the largest area possible without including any area that you do not care about.
 Too small a region can result in unreliable data.

-- Cameras should be setup to yield high quality images, avoiding lighting conditions outside the recommended operating range that result in over or under exposure of images.
+- Cameras should be set up to yield high-quality images, avoiding lighting conditions outside the recommended operating range that result in over or under exposure of images.

 More detailed guidance on best practices for [drawing skill zones](cameras-add-skills.md#tips-for-drawing-skill-zones) and [camera placement](camera-placement-recommendations.md) is available in the Dynamics 365 Connected Spaces Preview documentation.